The White Cat's Revenge as Plotted from the Dragon King's Lap: Plot

-One day, Japanese college freshman Ruri Morikawa, her "friend" Asahi and several other students are yanked from Earth to the nation of Nadasha in a magical world, where Asahi is meant to become a prophecized priestess who will allegedly lead this realm to prosperity.
+One day, Japanese college freshman Ruri Morikawa, her childhood "friend" Asahi and several other students are yanked from Earth to the nation of Nadasha in a magical world, where Asahi is hailed as a prophesied priestess who will allegedly lead this realm to prosperity.
 Falsely accused of intending to assassinate Asahi, Ruri is unceremoniously taken to the deep forest and abandoned there.
 In the forest, she encounters a dragon hermit named Chelsie, who explains that Ruri is a Beloved Child (愛する子供, Aisuru Kodomo), a person with a strong magical aura which attracts the spirits who maintain the magic in this world.
 From one of the spirits, Ruri receives a magical bracelet which allows her to take the form of a cat at will.

 After spending a couple of years in Chelsie's cottage, Ruri makes her way to the capital of the nearby Dragon Nation, where she catches the romantic affection of Jade, the ruling Dragon King.
 In time, Ruri finds herself involved in a number of turbulent conflicts as hostile parties strive to disrupt the political and magical balances of this world for their own gain.
 But as a Beloved Child who even commands the respect of this world's Supreme Spirits, and with her kind and sincere personality, Ruri takes up the fight against the forces which threaten her new home.